AndreaCrotti/ep2013/dec_context/deco.rst

 .. even if they are just syntactic sugar they help a lot writing
 .. better and less code.

-..
-The reason why I decided to give this talk is to try to demistify
-.. decorators and context managers, because they are not really so
-.. hard and they are widely used patterns in Python.

 Decorator
 =========
+..
+TODO: use inline urls if possible

 A **decorator** is a function that takes a *function object* as argument, and returns a function object with an alterated behaviour.

+..
+TODO: this is not quite the whole story because it can also take a class for example.
+   So more in general it takes an instance

-Decorators have been introduced in Python 2.4, (see decorator-history_).
+Decorators have been introduced in Python 2.4 (see decorator-history_).

 ..
 TODO: remove the definition, and just show a nice example first